Loctryl/Game-Engine-DirectX12/README.md

 ## Context
 This is a student project with a team of 4 people, during 3 weeks.

 The first goal was to learn about making game engine in C++.
-We stated it from scratch, only with the DirectX12 API.
+We started it from scratch, only with the DirectX12 API.
 In a second time, we had to develop a game with this engine, and it had to be a first person space shooter.

 ## The engine